pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-71/index.md

 ### New resources in our providers

-We shipped new versions of the AWS Native provider and the Azure Native provider that added support for X new resources in the last month.
+We shipped new versions of the AWS Native provider, Google Native provider and the Azure Native provider that added support for 412 new resources in the last month.
+385 of those resources were Azure Native, 7 AWS Native and 20 were added to Google Native.

 ## Pulumi CLI and core technologies